-We dig into the bullish and bearish case for the market as we head into the end of the year.
-Currently, investors face a conundrum between year-end seasonality and the Fed starting to taper its bond-buying program.
-Such was evident in a recent email I received from a reader:
+Last week’s “Technically Speaking” covered the first part of the bull and bear market case as we head into the end of the year.
+As we noted, investors face a conundrum between year-end seasonality and the Fed starting to taper its bond-buying program.

 The Bullish Case